Polarisone/delekhomes-p/README.md

 git clone git@github.com:Polarisone/delekhomes-p

+npm i (client) to install a specific client needed for the framework npm i mocha npm i chai

 automation framework based on node.js: playwright

-npm i (client) to install a specific client needed for the framework npm i mocha npm i chai
+npm init playwright@latest OR VSCode extension in Extensions tab

 How to run all tests